 False-accusation Cases Involve the Same Procedures as All Criminal Cases

 Being falsely accused of a crime often does not alter the way the case is handled.
 A defendant should never believe that because he or she is innocent and has nothing to hide, there is no need for legal representation.
 In fact, there is perhaps an even greater need for legal advocacy in the case of an individual who did not do what he or she is charged with doing.
 On the other hand, some falsely accused defendants will still negotiate a plea agreement with the prosecutor in order to avoid a trial and even the possibility of conviction and jail time.
 In certain cases, pleading guilty to a lesser offense may be the best option, even for innocent defendants, although this choice is always left to the accused himself or herself, and some defendants justifiably refuse to admit to doing anything they did not do.
-Experienced criminal defense attorneys are in the best position to explain the criminal justice system to their clients and to advise them on the best tactics in a particular case.
+Experienced San Diego criminal defense attorneys are in the best position to explain the criminal justice system to their clients and to advise them on the best tactics in a particular case.

 Wrongfully Accused Defendants May Have Recourse in the Civil Courts

 If someone is falsely accused of a crime, pleads not guilty, and the charges are dismissed, he or she may be able to file suit against the person who brought the charges.
 For example, if a private citizen files a false criminal charge against another person, or falsely makes a complaint to a police officer that results in another’s arrest, and if no conviction results, the accused may be able to sue the accuser for malicious prosecution.
 If a law enforcement officer was involved in bringing the false accusations, the accused may also have a claim for false imprisonment or for a civil rights violation, often called a Section 1983 action after the provision in the federal law creating that cause of action.